qlik-oss/core-website/docs/services/qix-engine/script_syntax/22_String_functions.md

 ## Evaluate

-Evaluate() finds if the input text string can be evaluated as a valid Qlik Sense expression, and if so, returns the value of the expression as a string.
+Evaluate() finds if the input text string can be evaluated as a valid expression, and if so, returns the value of the expression as a string.
 If the input string is not a valid expression, NULL is returned.